-Mr. Roxas is the Chairman and/or Chief Executive Officer/President of Roxas Holdings Inc. and Roxas and Company, Inc., holding and investments companies, and an independent director of Meralco and BDO Private Bank, which are reporting or PSE-listed companies.
-He is also the Chairman, President or a director of companies or associations in the fields of agribusiness, sugar manufacturing and real estate development, including Brightnote Assets Corporation, Club Punta Fuego, Inc., and Philippine Sugar Millers Association, and a member of the Board of Trustees of the Philippine Business for Social Progress and Fundacion Santiago (where he is also the President).
-He also serves as the Chairman of the Risk Committee and a member of the Governance and Nomination, and Executive Compensation Committees of the PLDT Board of Directors.
-Mr. Roxas received his Bachelor of Science Degree in Business Administration from the University of Notre Dame, Indiana, U.S.A.
+Mr. Roxas has been a member of the PLDT Board of Directors since March 1, 2001 and has been qualified as an independent director thereof since 2003.
+He is also the Chairman of the Risk Committee and serves as an independent member of the Governance and Nomination and Executive Compensation Committees of the PLDT Board of Directors.
+Mr. Roxas is the Chairman of Roxas Holdings, Inc. and Roxas and Company, Inc., and an independent director of Manila Electric Company ("Meralco"), BDO Private Bank and CEMEX Holdings Phil.
+Inc., which are reporting Philippine Stock Exchange ("PSE")-listed companies.
+He is also the Chairman, President or a director of companies or associations in the fields of agribusiness, sugar manufacturing and real estate development including Brightnote Assets Corporation, Club Punta Fuego, Inc., Hawaiian-Philippine Co. and Philippine Sugar Millers Association, and a member of the Board of Trustees of Philippine Business for Social Progress, Fundacion Santiago (where he is also the President) and Roxas Foundation, Inc. He obtained his diploma in Bachelor of Science in Business Administration from the University of Notre Dame, Indiana, U.S.A.

-Former Chief Justice Artemio V. Panganiban
+Retired Chief Justice Artemio V. Panganiban